What is Radiesse made from?

 Talk to your injector or visit the manufacturer’s website to review the complete list of side effects.

-There are several new studies using sodium thiosulfate to successfully dissolve Radiesse in the case of an adverse reaction or undesired result.
-The process is similar to using hyaluronidase to dissolve dermal fillers made from hyaluronic acid.
+There are several studies using sodium thiosulfate to dissolve Radiesse in the case of an adverse reaction or undesired result.
+The treatment process is similar to using hyaluronidase to dissolve dermal fillers made from hyaluronic acid.
+However there are other studies that show that it is only able to break up the minerals in Radiesse, not actually dissolve the filler.

-Always ask your injector if they have a protocol to reverse the product or perform an intervention in case of an adverse outcome.
+Always ask your injector if they have a protocol to perform an intervention in case of an adverse outcome.
 Check out our guide to learn more.

 How much does Radiesse cost?